LindySez | Recipes

 A healthy portion of cauliflower rice in a yellow bowl ready to eat.

-How much does one average head of cauliflower yield?
+How much cauliflower rice does one head of cauliflower make?

 Can I use different colors of cauliflower in this recipe?